 Initially when I reverted to Islam over 6 years ago, I found the halal food barrier incredibly frustrating.
 I was studying at University of Bristol at a time where halal meat wasn’t readily available.
 My inexperience meant that I would readily indulge in anything halal I could get my hands on, which usually consisted of a greasy kebab or an international buffet serving poor quality food.

 Eventually my frustration at not finding good halal food turned to curiosity as I began to search a bit harder for local halal cuisines in my area.
 I began to discover some of the ‘hidden gems’ Bristol had to offer, and came to the realisation that halal food extended far beyond the local Turkish kebab shop.
 One example is Afro Delight, a small family run Jamaican restaurant in St. Paul’s.
 This was my first experience with Caribbean cuisine (it has since shut down unfortunately).

-During my weekend breaks over the last 7 years I was constantly exploring and discovering new halal restaurants and cuisines as I travelled to cities such as Manchester, Liverpool, Birmingham and Scotland.
-During this time I enjoyed researching where to grab brunch or dinner from a cuisine of my choice.
+During my weekend breaks over the last 7 years I was constantly exploring and discovering new halal restaurants and cuisines as I travelled to cities such as Manchester, Liverpool, Birmingham as well as delving into Scotland.
+During this time, I enjoyed researching the options for grabbing food to satisfy each craving I had.